sallonoroff/sallonoroff.github.io/README.md

 # sallonoroff.github.io

 Hello!
-I'm in the process of moving my blog from WP to Jekyll on GitHub Pages.
+I'm in the process of moving my blog (sallonoroff.co.uk) from WP to Jekyll on GitHub Pages.
 Here's a list of pages that have helped along the way.

 Guides
 http://jmcglone.com/guides/github-pages/
 https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/
 http://joshualande.com/jekyll-github-pages-poole